 - 13.14.1.
-When a child / young person is sent on work experience, the school will ensure that the provider has appropriate safeguarding policies and procedures in place. - 13.14.2.
-The school will remain responsible for a child or young person's welfare during their time at an alternative provider. - 13.14.3.
-This responsibility includes monitoring of attendance and involvement in management of safeguarding concerns where appropriate.
+Decisions on work experience placements are discussed and agreed with families and children in advance.
+Appropriate transition arrangements must be agreed with the provider. - 13.14.2.
+Prior to a child / young person starting work experience, the DSL will conduct Safeguarding Quality assurance checks, ensuring that the provider has appropriate safeguarding policies and procedures in place. - 13.14.3.
+The school will remain responsible for a child or young person's welfare during their time at a provider. - 13.14.4.This responsibility includes monitoring of attendance and involvement in management of safeguarding concerns where appropriate.